-All appraisal district employees that perform appraisal work are subject to the laws and rules of Chapters 51 and 1151 of the Texas Occupations Code for Property Tax Professionals and must be duly registered with The Texas Department of Licensing & Regulation (TDLR).
+All appraisal district employees that perform appraisal work are subject to the laws and rules of Chapters 51 and 1151 of the Texas Occupations Code for Property Tax Professionals and must be duly registered with the Texas Department of Licensing & Regulation (TDLR).
 This agency is responsible for ensuring appraisers are professional, knowledgeable, competent and ethical.
 This is accomplished through a statewide program of registration, education, experience, testing and certification for all property tax professionals for the purpose of promoting an equitable tax system.

 Upon registration, appraisers registered with the Texas Department of Licensing & Regulation have up to five years to take a series of appraisal courses and exams in order to achieve certification as a Registered Professional Appraiser (RPA).
-During each subsequent 24-month period after certification, appraisers must complete an additional 30 hours of continuing education including 2 hours in professional ethics, an approved State laws and rules update course, and 7 hours of USPAP.
-Failure to meet these minimum standards will result in the removal of the employee's certification and appraisal position.
+During each subsequent 24-month period after certification, appraisers, except chief appraisers, must complete 30 hours of continuing education including 2 hours in professional ethics, the approved state laws and rules update course, and 3.5 hours of USPAP.
+Chief appraisers during this subsequent 24 month period after certification must complete 30 hours of approved continuing education including at least 15 hours in programs devoted to one or more of the topics listed in Texas Occupation Code 1151.164(b) and 2 hours in professional ethics specific to the chief appraiser of an appraisal district, including a program on the importance of maintaining the independence of an appraisal office from political pressure.

 Additionally, all appraisal personnel receive extensive training in the data gathering and valuation processes.
 Standardized manuals are provided to ensure uniform and accurate data collection.
-Senior personnel provide on-the-job data collection training in the office and the reappraisal field area.
+Senior personnel provide on the job data collection training in the office and reappraisal field area.
 Managers meet regularly with staff to introduce new procedures and regularly monitor appraisal activity to ensure that all personnel are following standardized appraisal methods and techniques.